castorini/anserini/docs/experiments-msmarco-passage.md

 <details>
 <summary>What's going on here?</summary>

-As a really high level summary: in the MS MARCO passage ranking task, you're given a bunch of passages to search over and a bunch of queries.
+As a really high level summary: in the MS MARCO passage ranking task, you're given a bunch of passages to search and a bunch of queries.
 The system's task is to return the best passages for each query (i.e., passages that are relevant).

-Note that "the things you're searching over" are called documents (in the generic sense), even if you're searching passages (paragraphs) in this case.
+Note that "the things you're searching" are called documents (in the generic sense), even though they're actually passages (extracted from web pages) in this case.
-Or you could be search web pages, PDFs, Excel spreadsheets, and even podcasts.
+You could be search web pages, PDFs, Excel spreadsheets, and even podcasts.
 Information retrieval researchers refer to these all as "documents".
 </details>